 (Reference: Some key points taken from Rob Nairn on Mindful Living Training).

 Research studies have shown that even after an 8-week course, the following outcomes are noticed:

 - An improved immune system boost to fight off illness.

 - Participants report an increase in positive emotions.

-- It changes our brains by increasing gray matter in regions linked to learning, memory, emotional regulation and empathy.
+- Brain changes, with increased gray matter in regions linked to learning, memory, emotional regulation and empathy.

-- Fosters Compassion and altruism increasing activity in neural networks involved in understanding the suffering of others.
+- It fosters compassion and altruism, increasing activity in neural networks involved in understanding the suffering of others.

 - Physical benefits include lowered blood pressure, improved sleep and overall better health.